movies-albrains/.github/profile/README.md

 # Resume
 Web application allowing user to borrow a movie.
+See [Documentation](../docs/architecture_document.md)

 # Main requirements
 - Authenticate a user